haiku/website/content/guides/virtualizing/qemu.md

 ![QtEmuNewSummary](/files/guides/virtualizing/qemu/11_QtEmu_new_summary.png)

-Press Finish to finish setup.
+Press "Finish" to finish setup.

 ### Step 2.
 Configuring Haiku boot image
 We're done with the hardware, but like in a real computer, you need to insert the Haiku setup CD to boot from the installation disk.
 Do this by clicking on the "Machine Settings" icon (or going to `Machine -> Machine Settings`)